Daniel Canónico: 1941 Amateur World Series

-Venezuelan winter baseball
+Professional career

 Furthermore, Canónico was one of the founding members of the Venezuelan Professional Baseball League in 1946, playing the dual role of pitcher and manager for the Sabios de Vargas club that won the championship title in the league's inaugural season.
 Canónico formed a battery with catcher Roy Campanella, who also managed some Vargas games on an interim basis early in the season.
 But soon thereafter his arm problems re-emerged and Canónico never regained his form.
 Consequently, when he was able to pitch was ineffective and suffered from bouts of wildness and elbow tendinitis.

 Canónico later pitched for the Cervecería Caracas, Patriotas de Venezuela and Leones del Caracas, for whom he worked as a reliever and spot starter before retiring in 1953.
 Overall, he gathered a record of 4–9 with a 3.76 ERA in 60 pitching appearances, including 20 starts and seven complete games in 218 innings.

 In between, Canónico pitched for Cervecería in the Game 8 of the 1949 Caribbean Series and was credited with a loss to the Almendares Cuban team.

+Later life and death

 Canónico managed the Venezuelan national team at the 1952 Amateur World Series in Havana.
 He later managed the Indios de Oriente in the 1957-58 and 1961-62 VPBL seasons.

-Late life

 After retiring, Canónico moved to Barquisimeto, the capital city of Lara state.
 In his new environment, he worked as an instructor and manager of several amateur baseball teams, including the state's representing team that won three national consecutive titles from 1955 through 1957.
 His merits began to be recognized widely when he gained induction into the Venezuela Sports Hall of Fame in 1971.

 Canónico had four children from his marriage with Marta Dort.
 He died in Barquisimeto in 1975 at the age of 59.

 Honors and awards

 For many years Canónico has remained a considerably homegrown icon, even becoming the subject of celebratory songs, while a Caracas sports center was named in his honor in 2013 after his once-in-a-lifetime achievement.
 In addition, the former Olympic Stadium of Barquisimeto was renamed Estadio Daniel 'Chino' Canónico.

 Way back in 1999, the VSL Chino Canónico baseball club was named after him and became a member of the Venezuelan Summer League, serving as a rookie-level circuit for the Atlanta Braves, Cleveland Indians, St. Louis Cardinals and Toronto Blue Jays of Major League Baseball from 1999 to 2000.
 Based in Barquisimeto, the VSL Chino Canónico won the league's title in its first season and finished in second place the next year.

-31 years after his death, Canónico, along with his former teammates of the 1941 Baseball World Champion team, received their long overdue recognition when the Venezuelan Baseball Hall of Fame and Museum enshrined the entire team in its 2006 class.
+31 years after his death, Canónico, along with his former teammates of the 1941 Baseball World Champion team, received recognition when the Venezuelan Baseball Hall of Fame and Museum inducted the entire team in its 2006 class.